About

-Previously, I spent two decades engaged in the nonprofit sector where my economic research and policy analysis was published by the Milken Institute, United Nations High Commissioner for Refugees (UNHCR), United Way, Journal of Refugee Studies, and Journal of Health Care for the Poor and Underserved, among others.
+Previously, I spent two decades engaged in the humanitarian sector where my research and policy analysis was published by the Milken Institute, United Nations High Commissioner for Refugees (UNHCR), United Way, Journal of Refugee Studies, and Journal of Health Care for the Poor and Underserved, among others.
 In 2006, I contributed to and co-edited the book, Forced Migration and Global Processes (Bloomsbury Publishing).

 I was educated at Oxford University (Visiting Research Fellowship), Pepperdine University (Master of Public Policy), and Whittier College (Bachelor of Arts).